 Take at least a tranditional black mascara to accentuate your eyes.
-If you are feeling adenturous and oging on a hot holiday you can also play with coloured mascaras.
-A waterproof option might also come in handy, especially in hot weather holidays.
+If you are feeling adenturous and going on a hot holiday, you can also play with coloured mascaras.
+A waterproof option might also come in handy.

 - Eye brow products